 In most cases, construction draws are driven by work completed and material delivered or stored.
 A draw schedule is only an initial projection of future disbursements.
 Actual fund disbursement is made only for work within a certain payment period.

-A construction loan monitor can help set up a workable draw schedule.
-Their monthly reports track construction progress in terms of the percent of the work completed.
+A construction loan monitor’s monthly reports track construction progress in terms of the percent of the work completed.
 Ultimately, the construction monitor ensures that funds are released in proportion to the work in place.

 Who benefits from construction loan monitoring?